JohnVeness/craft-n-escape/README.md

 > Because everyone loves it when a plan comes together

+Modified by John Veness to use item names from console version of The Escapists 1.
+(For the Nintendo Switch version at least - I assume the other console versions are the same.)

 ## Features

 **Note:** Only The Escapists 1 is fully supported at this moment.
 The Escapists 2 support is ongoing.